 - Connect the SATA cable of the pump to the PSU.

 - This would complete the installation.

 The CORSAIR H100i RGB PLATINUM packs multi-zone RGB lighting which creates some stunning and vivid effects.
-The overall lighting is not overly done and the ability to control each LED gives the users an opportunity to create and customize their preferred lighting effects.
+The overall lighting is not overly done and the ability to control each LED allows the users to create and customize their preferred lighting effects.

-In order to control the lighting and functionality of the pump and the fans, the user is required to install the iCUE software which can be downloaded from the CORSAIR website.
-The user is also required to connect the bundled USB cable to the cooler and available 9-pin USB 2.0 header on the motherboard.
+Now, let’s talk control.
+To unleash the full potential of the pump and fans, grab the iCUE software from the CORSAIR website.
+Once downloaded, connect the bundled USB cable to the cooler and slot it into the handy 9-pin USB 2.0 header on your motherboard.

-When the iCUE is launched, it will detect the connected and enabled CORSAIR devices.
-In my case, the CORSAIR H100i RGB Platinum and the CORSAIR Vengeance RGB Pro 16GB DDR4 kit were detected and shown on the list.
-These pictures are coming from our AMD based test bench for which the CORSAIR has sponsored the DDR4 kit.
+In my setup, the CORSAIR H100i RGB Platinum and the CORSAIR Vengeance RGB Pro 16GB DDR4 kit popped up on the list.
+These snaps are hot off our AMD-based test bench, featuring CORSAIR-sponsored DDR4.

 - Zero RPM

 Zero RPM is a cool feature that pauses fans when thermal parameters are met; they resume once the thermal junction is crossed.
 Change profiles by clicking and setting for fans and pumps individually or on all devices.

 Customize the fan curve or set a fixed speed.
 Graphing monitors speeds and parameters.
 Create notifications based on CPU temp, and tweak LED colors for defined thermal points.
 Your cooling, your way.

 Dive into the lighting vibes by hitting up Lighting Effects.
 The pump, with its 16 LEDs, takes the spotlight, followed by the two fans flaunting 4 LEDs each.